muchaeljohn739337-cloud/advancia-platform-backup/NOTION_BOARD_TEMPLATE.md

 ---

-⚡ This template keeps Advvancia lean and focused: you’ll see **what’s next, what’s active, and what’s complete** at a glance.
+⚡ This template keeps Advancia lean and focused: you’ll see **what’s next, what’s active, and what’s complete** at a glance.